 - Children or other family members do not make trip

 **Note that house hunting or other tourist like activities personal in nature involving the prospect or family would not be considered an allowable expense.

 - Travel reimbursement during a sabbatical requires written approval from Chair/Director or Dean/Chancellor

-- Attach letter of approval to the expense report in eTravel
+- Attach letter of approval to the expense report in Workday

 - See Sabbatical Leave from the Office of Academic Personnel for additional info

-- Travel reimbusrement for consultant is to be reimbursed through Ariba invoice payment (non-PO/BPO).
+- Travel reimbursement for consultant is to be reimbursed through the Workday Miscellaneous Payment module.
 Contact Procurement Customer Service for additional guidance.